OpusCapita/react-crudeditor/README.md

   },

   ?ui: {
-    ?Spinner: <React component> to be displayed instead of built-in spinner,
+    ?Spinner: <function, React component to be displayed instead of built-in spinner>,

     ?search: function() {
       ...